Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Rotation curves and scalaron

 It is noteworthy that LSB galaxies are slowly evolving objects that have DM domination in all radii.
 They live in less dense, extremely extended DM halos and are found to be more isolated relative to HSB galaxies \cite{1997_Bothun,1997_Blok}.
 Refs.~\cite{2002_blok,1996_blok,2017_Karukes} have analyzed that the rotation curves of LSB and Dwarf galaxies are slowly rising, shallower at small radii.
 Contrary to this, an HSB galaxy has a higher central mass density that leads to a steeply rising rotation curve in the inner region followed by a relatively flat outer part~\cite{2014_McGaugh}.
 Taking note of these results, rotation curves for all these three types of galaxies are produced and fitted by considering a predetermined set of model parameters $\alpha=0.0005$ and $R/R_c=2$ from Ref.~\cite{2020_dhruba} for all the samples.
 Also, another model parameter $\beta$ is set to $0.0001$ for each galaxy, and fitting of theoretical curves is carried out by constraining parameters $M_0$ and $r_c$ using the best-fitted values for each sample galaxy.
-A notable agreement between predictions and actual observations is observed for all samples.
+As already mentioned the parameter $b$ determines the slope of the mass profile \eqref{eq67}.
+Higher values of $b$ produce a more slowly rising mass profile, whereas lower values yield a steeply rising mass profile leading respectively gradually and steeply rising rotation curves of galaxies.
+These two characteristics are indicative of LSB and Dwarf galaxies, and HSB galaxies, respectively.
+We have analyzed the value of $b$ by allowing it to be a free parameter in the fitting of the predicted rotation curves defined by equation \eqref{eq66} and observed that $b=1$ provides a good fit for the steeply rising rotation curves of HSB galaxies, whereas $b=2$ tends to fit slowly rising shallower at small radii curves of the LSB and Dwarf galaxies.
+Hence, similar to Refs.~\cite{2006_brown,2018_sporea} the value of the parameter $b$ is taken as $1$ for HSB and it is $2$ for both LSB and Dwarf galaxies.
+After fitting a notable agreement between predictions and actual observations is observed for all samples.
 These perfectly matched rotation curves with observational data, extracted from Ref.~\cite{2016_Lelli}, estimate the values of $M_0$ and $r_c$ well and are obtained as per the characteristics of different classes of galaxies.
 The LSB galaxies can be fitted from a maximum radial distance $2.5$ kpc to $22.5$ kpc.
 Similarly, HSB galaxies' maximum fitted radial distance varies from $6$ kpc to $30$ kpc and in the case of dwarf galaxies it is from $6$ kpc to $12$ kpc.
 In Tables~\ref{table1}, \ref{table2} and \ref{table3}, the successfully fitted values of $M_0$ and $r_c$ are listed together with some other galactic parameters extracted from Ref.~\cite{2012_mann} and reduced $\chi^2$ values of fitting for different galaxies.
 From the tables, it is seen that for HSB galaxies total mass $M_0$, in the solar mass unit (here we consider $M_0=10^{10}M_{\odot}$), is large and in the case of LSB and dwarf galaxies this value is small.